aws-amplify/docs/docs/lib/graphqlapi/fragments/flutter/subscribe-data.md

 ## Setup subscription with callbacks

-To listen to creation updates, you can use the following code sample:
+To listen to create mutations, you can use the following code sample:

 ```dart
 try {